SwedbankPay/developer.swedbankpay.com/payment-instruments/card/features/technical-reference/purchase.md

 redirect_from:
 estimated_read: 8
 description: |
-  Welcome to Purchase.
-  This section has extented code examples and features that were not covered by the other subsections.
+  The bread and butter of the payments.
-menu_order: 2900
+menu_order: 2800
 ---

 {% include card-purchase.md full_reference=true %}